Roman Brighton - Brighton & Hove Museums

 4. To find out what Roman life was like in Brighton

-5. To use skills of analysis and persuasive argument to interpret historical evidence
+5. To use skills of analysis to interpret historical evidence

 History Curriculum Links